Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Related Work

 \section{Related Work}

-Researchers have approached the evacuation planning problem in different ways in the past.
-Hamacher and Tjandra~\cite{hamacher2002} formulated it as a dynamic network flow optimization problem and introduced the idea of time expanded graphs to solve it using mathematical optimization methods.
-However, the computational cost of their proposed methodology was prohibitively expensive.
-This led to several heuristic methods~\cite{Kim:2007:ERP:1341012.1341039,Shahabi2014} that are capable of working with larger networks.
-However, these methods are designed to solve the routing problem only and they either do not consider the scheduling problem at all or propose simple schemes such as letting evacuees leave at a constant rate.
-On the other hand, in a series of research works, Even and Pillac~\emph{et al.}~\cite{even2015convergent}, Romanski and Van Hentenryck~\emph{et al.}~\cite{romanski2016benders}, and Hasan and Van Hentenryck~\cite{hafiz2021large, hasan2021large} considered the joint optimization problem of routing and scheduling.
-They formulated the problem as Mixed Integer Programs and used decomposition techniques~\cite{benders1962partitioning, Magnanti1981} to separate the route selection and scheduling process.
-A review of existing works on evacuation planning and management can be found in the survey paper by Bayram~\cite{Bayram2016}.
+Researchers have approached the evacuation planning problem in different ways in the past.~\cite{hamacher2002} formulated it as a dynamic network flow optimization problem and introduced the idea of time expanded graphs to solve it using mathematical optimization methods.
+However, their method had prohibitively high computational cost, which paved the way to several heuristic methods~\cite{Lu:2005:CCR:2156226.2156249,Kim:2007:ERP:1341012.1341039,Shahabi2014}.
+These methods solve the routing problem only -- they either do not consider the scheduling problem at all or propose simple schemes such as letting evacuees leave at a constant rate.
+On the other hand, \cite{even2015convergent,romanski2016benders,hafiz2021large} have considered the joint optimization problem of routing and scheduling.
+They formulated the problem as Mixed Integer Programs and used decomposition techniques~\cite{benders1962partitioning,Magnanti1981} to separate the route selection and scheduling process.
+However, none of these works consider the slowdown of traffic at high traffic densities.
+A review of existing works on evacuation planning can be found in the survey paper~\cite{Bayram2016}.

-We use the most recent method by Hasan and Van Hentenryck~\cite{hafiz2021large} as our baseline and show that \algo{} finds better solutions in terms of average evacuation time, evacuation completion time and optimality guarantee of the solution.
-In addition to the minimizing average evacuation time objective, we provide direct MIP formulations for two other objectives: minimizing the average evacuation time for `non-outlier' evacuees and minimizing the evacuation completion time. \algo{} is able to optimize all three objectives without needing any modifications.
-Finally, in the evaluation with agent-based simulation phase, we consider non-compliance of evacuees to the prescribed schedule.
-We show that the original plan remains effective even if there is a certain amount of randomness in the departure time of the evacuees.